JanKalo/RelAlign/README.md

 ### Synonym Detection and Evaluation with our method

-Again, we need to change to the root of the repository if not done yet.
+Again, we need to change to the root of the repository, if not done yet.
 Additionally, it is a good idea to prevent tensorflow-gpu to load the embeddings into the GPU VRAM because we don't want to train anything.

 ```shell